How To Use Analog Gear With Ableton Live

 Step 1: Essential Equipment

 For optimal results, an audio interface with at least two stereo outputs and one stereo input is required.
-If you only have one stereo output (two mono outputs) and a single mono input, you can still make it work, but the effects will be in mono.
+You can still make it work with one stereo output and a mono input, but the effects will be in mono.

 Step 2: Connections

-Connect the audio output (mono) or pair of outputs (stereo) from your audio interface to the input (mono) or pair of inputs (stereo) on the external effect device.
-Then connect the audio out of the external effect device to an input (mono) or pair of inputs (stereo) on the audio interface.
+Connect the audio output from your interface to the input on the external effect device.
+Then connect the audio out of the effect device to the audio interface input.

 Step 3: Using the External Audio Effect (Recommended)